 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description that clearly identifies its niche (monorepo management), names specific tools, and includes an explicit 'Use when' clause with relevant triggers.
-Its main weakness is that the capability descriptions lean slightly toward marketing language ('Master', 'efficient, scalable') rather than listing more granular concrete actions.
-The trigger terms are well-chosen and cover the natural vocabulary users would employ.
+Its main weakness is that the capability descriptions lean toward marketing language ('Master,' 'efficient, scalable') rather than listing concrete specific actions.
+Dropping the fluff word 'Master' and adding more granular actions would strengthen it.

 Suggestions